Getting your Trinity Audio player ready...

 Political and religious divides tend to get blurred when it comes to challah.
-Both secular and religious crowds have always been attracted by spots like the famous Maphiat Lender (מאפית לנדנר) in Jerusalem’s Mea Shearim neighborhood, or the fabulous Viznitz challah bakery (מאפיית ויז’ניץ) — worth every detour — in Tel Aviv’s suburb Bnei Brak.
+Both secular and religious crowds have always been attracted by spots like the famous (now permanently closed) Maphiat Lender (מאפית לנדנר) in Jerusalem’s Mea Shearim neighborhood, or the fabulous Viznitz challah bakery (מאפיית ויז’ניץ) — worth every detour — in Tel Aviv’s suburb Bnei Brak.
 These places are all about classic and traditional challah, since no one flies home for the holidays eager to be the guinea pig for an updated recipe.
 But if you insist on innovation, you should definitely test out challah made by someone like Uri Scheft, the Denmark-bred and Lenôtre in Paris graduated cosmopolitan.
 His boutique bakery Lechamim has branches in Tel Aviv and even Manhattan.
 He also offers the classic challah he learned to love as a child.

 A quick and easy recipe

 In 2016, Uri Scheft shared this recipe in his book Breaking Breads.
 For the occasion, I retrofitted my classic technique, adapted and annotated Scheft’s recipe, and tested it countless times.
 The minimalist technique is a mixture of that of my wife’s and all the tricks and secrets we ever learned from moms, grandma’s, aunts and uncles of friends and friends of friends, to the Chernobyler rebbetzin’s and her mother’s and obviously all the great names from Claudia Roden and Joan Nathan, over Mark Bittman, Mollie Katzen back to Uri Scheft.